2026 Conference Sessions

 A Healthcare Fundraising Forum: Patients, Physicians, Providers, Policies, and Pipelines

-Wayne Combs, PhD., CHOC Children’s, and Catherine Quirk-Hanneke, Lucile Packard Foundation for Children‘s Health, Moderators
+Dr. Wayne Combs, CHOC Children’s, and Catherine Quirk-Hanneke, Lucile Packard Foundation for Children‘s Health, Moderators

 Healthcare institutions offer their own challenges (HIPAA) and opportunities (grateful patients, healthcare professionals, companies and the community) for annual giving fundraising.
 Join us for a special annual giving forum all about healthcare.
 Join us for a two-part forum that will share group information and discuss topics including: